cakephp/docs/en/views/helpers/form.rst

   that string is displayed as the empty element.
 * ``round`` - Set to ``up`` or ``down`` if you want to force rounding in either direction.
 Defaults to null.
-* ``default`` The default value to be used by the input.
+* ``default`` The default value to be used by the control.
 A value in ``$this->request->getData()`` matching the field name will override this value.
 If no default is provided ``time()`` will be used.
 * ``timeFormat`` The time format to use, either 12 or 24.
 * ``second`` Set to ``true`` to enable seconds drop down.

-To control the order of inputs, and any elements/content between the inputs you can override the ``dateWidget`` template.
+To control the order of controls, and any elements/content between the controls you can override the ``dateWidget`` template.
 By default the ``dateWidget`` template is::

     {{year}}{{month}}{{day}}{{hour}}{{minute}}{{second}}{{meridian}}

-To create a datetime inputs with custom classes/attributes on a specific select box, you can use the options in each component::
+To create a datetime controls with custom classes/attributes on a specific select box, you can use the options in each component::

     echo $this->Form->datetime('released', [